L-vy/algopro-final-project/README.md

 # Algorithm & Programming Final Project

-This repository contains base sorting and searching algorithms implemented using C++.
-It was created as a final assignment to demonstrate fundamental computer science concepts and code practices.
+This repository contains a C++ project that uses 100 randomized alphanumeric data points to test and compare different algorithms.
+It implements five sorting methods (Selection, Merge, Insertion, Bubble, and Quick Sort) and three searching methods (Binary, Linear, and Interpolation Search).

 ## Features